johnlee94/pt_austin/basics/04_if_statements.md

 5 + 5 > 8 && 100 < 5 *5 // -> false
 ```

 The || (double pipe symbol) is the OR operator.
+It evaluates to true if either conditional on the
-It also can check multiple booleans and ultimately evaluates to
+sides of the operator is true.
+It also is used to check multiple booleans and ultimately evaluates to
 true if ONE of the conditionals is true.

 In our temperature model, how might we use the OR operator?